-To read out the logger:
+To download data from the logger:

 - 1. Tap Devices.
-Tap the logger in the app to connect to it. - 2.
-Tap .
-The logger will read out the data to the phone, tablet, or computer. - 3.
-Once the readout is complete, tap HOBO Files and select the file to view it. - 4.
-Tap (if applicable) and then to export the data.
-Data can also be uploaded automatically to HOBOlink®, Onset's web-based software, via the app or the MX gateway.
-For details, see the app user's guide and see the HOBOlink help for details on working with data in HOBOlink.
+Tap the logger tile to connect to it. - 2.
+Tap Download Data.
+The logger downloads data to the phone, tablet, or computer. - 3.
+Once the download is complete, tap Done to return to the previous page or tap Export and Share to save the file in the specified format. - 4.
+When the export file has successfully been created, tap Done to return to the previous page or tap Share to use your device's usual modes of sharing.

+You can also upload data automatically to HOBO link, Onset's cloud software, using the app or the MX gateway.
+For details, see the HOBO connect User Guide and see the HOBO link help for details on working with data in HOBO link.

 You can also change the reference water level, reference time, and water density in the data file as needed.